DEPARTMENT OF NATURAL RESOURCES

 Appointed by the Governor with Senate advice and consent, the Secretary of Natural Resources heads the Department.

-The Secretary serves on the Governor's Executive Council, and the Smart Growth Subcabinet.
-In addition, the Secretary chairs the Governor's Council on the Chesapeake Bay (Governor's Chesapeake Bay Cabinet), the Cliff Erosion Steering Committee, the Coast Smart Council; the Rural Legacy Board, and the Scenic and Wild Rivers Review Board, and co-chairs the Executive Committee for Dredged Material Management Plans, and the Project Green Classrooms Initiative.
+The Secretary serves on the Governor's Executive Council, the Governor's Subcabinet on Climate, and the Smart Growth Subcabinet.
+In addition, the Secretary chairs the Governor's Council on the Chesapeake Bay (Governor's Chesapeake Bay Cabinet), the Cliff Erosion Steering Committee, the Coast Smart Council; the Rural Legacy Board, and the Scenic and Wild Rivers Review Board, and co-chairs the Executive Committee for Dredged Material Management Plans, and the Maryland Outdoor Learning Partnership.

 As a member, the Secretary serves on the Board of Directors of the Maryland Agricultural and Resource-Based Industry Development Corporation; the Maryland Agricultural Education and Rural Development Assistance Board; the Governor's Intergovernmental Commission for Agriculture; the Animal Waste Technology Fund Advisory Committee; the Bay Restoration Fund Advisory Committee; the Chesapeake Bay Commission; the Chesapeake Bay Trust; the Commission on Climate Change; the Critical Area Commission for the Chesapeake and Atlantic Coastal Bays; the Deep Creek Lake Policy and Review Board; the Maryland Efficient Grant Application Council; the Maryland Green Building Council; the Maryland Green Purchasing Committee; the Maryland Heritage Areas Authority; the Historic St. Mary's City Fort to 400 Commission; the Statewide Interoperability Executive Committee; the Invasive Plants Advisory Committee; the Council on Open Data; the Patuxent River Commission; the Pesticide Advisory Committee; the Potomac River Fisheries Commission; the Rural Maryland Council; the Seafood Marketing Advisory Commission; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the State Soil Conservation Committee; the Transportation Enhancements Program Executive Committee; and the Maryland 250 Commission.